Brix101/psgc-api/README.md

 > **Note:** The API's default port is set to 5000.
 If a port is specified in an environment file (e.g., .env), that port will take precedence as the default.
 However, you can also use the `--port` flag when running the program, and it will override both the default port and the value specified in the environment file.

-### Running the Json Generator
+### Running the data Generator

-To generate json files from csv, use the following command:
+To generate data from csv, use the following command:

 ```bash
 ./psgc generate